dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/impala-profile.md

     dev:
      type: impala
      host: [host name]
-     http_path: [optional, if using knox proxy the proxy path, eg. demodh/cdp-proxy-api/impala]
+     http_path: [optional, http path to Impala]
      port: [port]
      auth_type: ldap
      use_http_transport: [true / false]
-     use_ssl: [true / false]
+     use_ssl: [true / false] # TLS should always be used with LDAP to ensure secure transmission of credentials
      username: [username]
      password: [password]
      dbname: [db name]  # this should be same as schema name provided below